MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 Let's see this in action.
 Within the directory, have one person in the pair create a file `a.txt`, and the other person create a file `b.txt`.
 Make sure that the user that is creating `b.txt` is using terminal git.
 If both people wihtin your pair use GitHub Desktop, it's fine to have a Desktop user create `b.txt`.
 Let the person who created `a.txt` add, commit, and push first.
 They should be able to do so without any trouble, and, if you refresh the repo webpage, you should be able to see `a.txt` within the list of files.

 Now, after `a.txt` is pushed to the respository, let the person with `b.txt` push his or her commits.
-If the person uses the Desktop version (TODO MICHAEL MAKE SURE THIS IS CORRECT), simply syncing the local repository will push `b.txt` to the official collaborated repo.
+If the person uses the Desktop version, simply syncing the local repository will push `b.txt` to the official collaborated repo.
 However, if the second collaborator is using command line git:

 <p align="center"><img src="resources/github-must-pull.gif" /></p>